Classen High School-Oklahoma City…..a father, son tradition…..

 My Dad, Fred Pahlke, also graduated from Classen High School, attending the school in the middle to late 1930’s.
 He earned his diploma in 1939.

 My father grew up on the northwest side of the city, at 2049 Northwest 20th Street, which is at on the northwest corner of Pennsylvania Avenue and NW 20th.
 My Grandfather bought the property and adjacent lot on Penn in the late 1920’s, building a neighborhood grocery store facing Penn Ave. a short time later.
 My Dad attended Whittier Elementary for a short time, Roosevelt Junior High, then Classen High School.
 He also attended Rosery School (Catholic) a few blocks from his home after giving trouble to the teachers in the public school as a third grade student.
 My Grandfather thought the nuns at Rosery would get him under control and that was debatable.
-From stories I have heard, my Dad had issues with disciple until he began his high school years at Classen in the 9th grade.
+From stories I have heard, my Dad had issues with disciple until he began his high school years at Classen.

 While at Classen, my Dad was friends with the actor Dale Robertson’s brother Chester.
 I have seen pictures that my Dad took of a young Dale while he was at Classen.
 Again, I do not have the photos as of my sister.
 My Dad said Dale was a little young to be friends with but Chester was one of his ‘best’ friends.
 Classen was noted for Robertson and fellow actor Van Heflin who also attended the school.